WesVleuten/gitflow/README.md

 # Git Flow

 For each programming project it is best practice to use a versioning tool like git.
 In this documenent I will outline on how to setup and use a program like git.
-The goal of this outline is to provide clairity and make sure everyone on a project is on the same page.
+The goal of this outline is to provide clairity and make sure everyone on a project uses the same standard

 ## Table of contents